Writing and Learning

 Get connected with a tutor.

 The Center's free, collaborative consultations are student-driven, which means that the learning experience is propelled by the specific questions and individual needs a student brings to a tutoring session.
-As a result, the Writing and Learning Center offers a unique space on campus dedicated to student-centered learning.
+As a result, the Learning Support Center offers a unique space on campus dedicated to student-centered learning.

 Tutoring is available in person at four locations on campus and online via Zoom.
-The main tutoring hub is located at Writing and Learning Center in Kennedy Library, Room 111C.
+The main tutoring hub is located at Learning Support Center in the Graphic Arts Building (Building 26), Room 110A.
 Booking tutoring appointments in advance is recommended, but drop-in, last-minute appointments are also possible as availability allows.

-First visit to the Writing and Learning Center?
+First visit to the Learning Support Center?
 Click here to register.

 Returning for another visit?
 Log in below.